lucassa3/PEGASOS-SVM-CLASSIFIER/README.md

 * EPOCHS - Number of epochs the training part will run;
 * BATCH_SIZE - The desired size of your batch (ONLY AVAILABLE IN MINI BATCH ALGORITHM) (Default: 10);
 * TRAIN_SIZE - Percentage of the dataset allocated for training (0-1) (Default: 0.8);
-* NUM_ITERATIONS - Number of times the algorithm will run, good to mitigate some weird results due to bad seed, and return mean accuracy of all iterations (Default: 10).
+* NUM_ITERATIONS - Number of times the algorithm will run, good to mitigate some weird results due to bad seed, and return mean accuracy of all iterations (Default: 10);
+* POSITIVE_CLASS - Class whose samples are gonna be labeled as positive, while the rest of the samples will be labeled negative (Default: 1).

 Example:
 ```
 $  DATA_PATH=../datasets/mnist_train.csv C=0.0001 EPOCHS=500000 BATCH_SIZE=200 TRAIN_SIZE=0.8 NUM_ITERATIONS=20 ./main
 ```

 ## Results: